hjfender/textbook-homework/README.md

-# textbook-homework
+# textbook-work
- Collection of homework for various computing textbooks I have worked through.
+ Collection of homework for various computing textbooks